Interrobang01/iblib/README_template.txt

 ```
 local function_name = iblib("function_name")
 ```
 If that function is a component, it will return a string containing that component's code instead of a function.
+Use initialize_component to return a component hash instead.